shashwat-vikram-singh/python-debugging-promp/README.md

 - A single prompt (in plain text or Markdown).
 - A detailed reasoning section answering specific questions about tone, balance, and adaptability.
 - Setup instructions for accessing the prompt.
-- Submission via a public GitHub repository, with the link emailed to [pythonsupport@fossee.in](mailto:pythonsupport@fossee.in).
+- Submission via a public GitHub repository, with the link emailed to https://github.com/shashwat-vikram-singh/python-debugging-promp

 ## Solution